theRoughCode/AstroJumPy/README.md

 All artwork featured in this game were all made by me for this game.

+## How to Install the APK
+1. Download the .apk file [here](https://github.com/theRoughCode/AstroJumPy/blob/master/AstroJump-1.0-release.apk).
+2. Allow Installation from Unknown Sources `(Settings -> Security -> "Unknown Sources")`.
+3. Install the .apk
+4. Enjoy the game!

 ## In-Game Screenshots
 ![](https://github.com/theRoughCode/AstroJumPy/blob/master/screenshots/Screenshot_20170131-231739.png "Main Menu")
 ![](https://github.com/theRoughCode/AstroJumPy/blob/master/screenshots/Screenshot_20170131-231804.png "Character Select")